ZoneMinder/zmNinja/README.md

 Mobile Platforms
 ---------------------------
 zmNinja is  stable as of today and runs on a variety of Android and iOS platforms.

-Android version of zmNinja: buy [here](https://play.google.com/store/apps/details?id=com.pliablepixels.zmninja_pro)
+iOS version of zmNinja: [here] (https://itunes.apple.com/us/app/zmninja-pro/id1067914954?mt=8)

-iOS version of zmNinja: (pending approval)
+Android version of zmNinja: [here](https://play.google.com/store/apps/details?id=com.pliablepixels.zmninja_pro)

 It also runs on the desktop (see below)